codedeki/live-chat-firebase/README.md

-Live chatroom using JavaScript and Firebase SQL.
+Live chatroom using JavaScript and Firebase NoSQL database.